 3. Consider what you can afford

 Electric cars are known for being expensive.
-The average electric car costs £44,000 in the UK, with the cheapest model at £17,350.
+The average electric car costs £50,000 if bought new in the UK, with the cheapest model at £22,225.
 Yet, despite this significant initial investment, electric cars are on average cheaper than a conventional petrol or diesel car (an ICE) over their lifetime.

-On average, running an electric vehicle costs £33.50 per week - 21% less than ICEs at £42.40.
-That’s around £6,000 less over its lifetime.
-This is because they’re cheaper to refuel, have lower overall maintenance costs and get free road tax.
+The average petrol car driver could save around £600 in running costs each year by switching to electric.
+That’s around £7,200 less over a 12 year lifetime.
+This is because they’re cheaper to refuel, have lower overall maintenance costs and currently get free road tax (from 2025 they will pay the same as the average petrol vehicle).
 If you can afford to fork out the initial sum an electric vehicle is a great choice.
-Costs are likely to further drop over the next few years.

 When working out what you can afford, remember to factor in the cost of a home charging point and any government grants you might be able to get for this.